Franklin Graham: Relations to U.S. politicians

-Throughout his long ministry, Franklin Graham has had several documented encounters with U.S. presidents that have coincided with significant national events.
+Throughout his long ministry, Franklin Graham has had several encounters with U.S. presidents.
 For example, during his early career, Graham met with President Jimmy Carter.
 This meeting was linked to his father, Billy Graham's, longstanding relationship with Carter dating back to the 1973 Atlanta Crusade and later integrated evangelical outreach activities in Georgia.
 Franklin Graham also met with former president George H. W. Bush during events that included the dedication of the Billy Graham Library and prayer services held during the Gulf War.
 At President George W. Bush's inauguration, Franklin Graham delivered a prayer of invocation.

 Evangelistic crusades

 Return to Glasgow

-Following his legal victory against the Scottish Event Campus (SEC) in 2022, Franklin Graham returned to Glasgow in 2023 to hold an evangelistic event at the OVO Hydro arena, the same venue that had previously canceled his event.
+Following his legal victory against the Scottish Event Campus (SEC) in 2022, Franklin Graham returned to Glasgow in June 2024 to hold an evangelistic event at the OVO Hydro arena, the same venue that had previously canceled his event.
 More than 7,500 people attended the event as part of Graham's "God Loves You" tour.
 Speaking to the crowd, Graham emphasized forgiveness, faith, and unity, stating, "Maybe you're here tonight and you're wanting to know, who is Jesus?
 Jesus Christ is God's Son and He came on a rescue mission to save you from your sins."

 The Billy Graham Evangelistic Association (BGEA) called the event a significant moment for religious freedom in the UK, demonstrating that Christian evangelists could continue to hold public gatherings despite previous opposition.
 Graham stated, "This is a victory, not just for us, but for all Christians and churches across the U.K."